Viking raid warfare and tactics: Arrows

-Viking arrows have been found in pieces, usually of birch wood.
+Viking arrows have been found in pieces,ancient arrow shafts were made from light and strait woods such as ash, pine, poplar and spruce.
 Three feathers were used for fletching.
 "The Viking's long arrows are meant to be drawn to the ear for instinctive shooting, meaning that the archer does not sight on or even look at his arrow."

 Axe

 The axe overtook the spear as the most common weapon in the turbulent Migration Age, which saw much internal raiding and warfare in Scandinavia.
 It was the first "siege weapon" for raiding enemy farmhouses, where a spear or a sword could do little damage.
 The axe was commonly used for all kinds of farm labour and logging, as well as in construction and shipbuilding, and eventually adapted for use in Viking raids.
 Axes varied in size from small handheld broadaxes that could be used both for raids and in farming, to Danish axes that were well over a meter in length.
 The popularity of the axe is often misunderstood in modern culture.
 The battle-axe was not seen as a superior weapon to the spear, and historical evidence shows that its use was rather limited.
 These axes had a wooden shaft, with a large, curved iron blade.
 They required less swinging power than expected, as the heads, while large, usually weighed only 0.8–0.9 kg, and as such were light and fast weapons, not depending on gravity and momentum to do most of the work.
 The axe had points on each tip of the blade where the curve tapered off.
 This allowed it to be used to hook an opponent, while also doubling as a thrusting weapon.King Magnus of Norway inherited his axe from his patron saint father, Olav Haraldsson.
 He named this axe Hel, the name of the Norse goddess of death (Christians associated this name with the word Hell).
 The axe of Magnus is still portrayed in the Norwegian coat of arms.
+Axes, like other Viking weapons, eventually came to feature Christian images as motifs as well as traditionally Viking ones.